 Jack Dempsey Cichlids aren’t that hard to take care of.
 They have many things going for them.
 Jack Dempseys are hardy, low-maintenance, tough fish.
 They’re also very colorful.

 The characteristic iridescent scales are a pleasure to look at.
-Moreover, their dark black skin makes it stand out even more.
-They are covered all over with these scales, in all sorts of colors, from light blue to a rich gold.
+Their dark black skin makes it stand out more.
+All sorts of colors, from light blue to a rich gold.

 Table Of Contents:

 Jack Dempsey Cichlid Care, Tank Mates, Fully Grown

 Temperament: Aggressive – Territorial